kadaan/consulate/README.md

 ### 0.0.6
 * Log the response object when the HTTP call to consulate fails.
+* Remove 'Definition' from the response.
+* Omit 'Output', 'Notes', 'ServiceTags', 'CreateIndex', and 'ModifyIndex' from the response when they are empty.

 ### 0.0.5
 * Standardize metric naming, type, etc.